ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch14-2-coroutines-and-storage.md

 ## Try the game

-While the game is loading in a browser the message "Loading resources..." will be shown on the screen.
+While the game is loading in a browser, the message "Loading resources..." will be shown on the screen.

 ```admonish tip title="Challenge" class="challenge"